ChromeDevTools/devtools-frontend/test/interactions/README.md

 The first time this test runs, it will create a new stored image in `test/interactions/goldens`.
 On any future runs, it will compare the generated screenshot against that golden, and fail if there is a difference.

 We store and assert golden screenshots from Linux.
 Mac and Windows are deliberately excluded as web content rarely changes has platform-specific bugs.
-Developers can update screenshots locally or use screenshots generated from the CQ bots.
+Developers can update screenshots locally or use screenshots generated from the CQ bots (see below).

 ### Updating screenshots locally